stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Requests.md

 %runElab derive "Quote" [Show,Eq,FromJSON,ToJSON]
 ```

-Our even type is very basic: An event to initialize the page,
+Our event type is very basic: An event to initialize the page,
-one to send a new request, and one holding the server's response:
+one to start a new request, and one to hold the server's response:

 ```idris
 public export